Thirlan/ThirlanStellarisMPBalance/patch_notes.md

    * Adoption: max rivalries +0 from +1
    * Outpace: +10% damage to rivals from +15%
  * Virtuality:
-  * Data-Driven Logic Loops: -10% to empire size from pops from -15%, +125% empire size from planets from +100% and +25% empire size from districts
   * Clustered Capacity: +125% resources from jobs from +175%